Ikuma Sekigawa: Youth career

 Born in Tokyo, Sekigawa started playing football when he was three years old.
 He joined his first club, FC Tama Junior Youth, whilst he was in elementary school.
-He attended high school at Kashiwa High School attached to Ryutsu Keizai University where he played from his first year.
-In 2016, aged 16, Sekigawa's high school were runners-up in the Inter High School Championship following a 1–0 defeat to Funabashi Municipal High School.
+He attended high school at Ryutsu Keizai University Kashiwa High School, where he played from his first year.
+In 2016, aged 16, Sekigawa's high school were runners-up in the Inter High School Championship following a 1–0 defeat to Ichiritsu Funabashi High School.
 Sekigawa played 4 times in the competition, as well as another 8 games in the Prince Takamado Trophy JFA U-18 Football League.

-The following year Kashiwa High School went one better in the Inter High School Championship and were crowned champions.
+The following year RKU Kashiwa High School went one better in the Inter High School Championship and were crowned champions.
 Sekigawa started all five games and was one of the driving forces behind the victory – drawing some comparisons to Kashima Antlers centre-back Naomichi Ueda.
 During the competition, Sekigawa scored a hat-trick in their third-round 5–0 win over Ichiritsu Nagano High School.
 They also finished runners-up in the All Japan High School Soccer Tournament, following a 1–0 defeat to Maebashi Ikuei High School.

 In his final year at high school, Kashiwa High School once again lost in the final of the All Japan High School Soccer Tournament – this time a 3–1 defeat to Aomori Yamada High School.
 The game was played in front of 54,194 supporters at Saitama Stadium 2002.
 Again Sekigawa was amongst the goals throughout the competition, scoring three goals in five games.
 In May 2018, it was announced that Sekigawa would be joining J1 League club Kashima Antlers for the 2019 season.

 In his final competition for his high school, he was made captain for the 2018 Prince Takamado Cup, where he made 12 appearances and scored one goal.